 Students who display sufficient knowledge of elementary economics may have the option of passing out of Economics 111/111E if they wish.
 Such students may go directly into advanced courses, though we generally recommend that students pursuing this strategy start with a 200-level economics elective.
 Students have several options for exhibiting sufficient proficiency in elementary economics:

-- Proficiency Examination in Economics: pass the exam given by the department. (see details below)
+- Proficiency Examination in Economics: pass the exam given by the department at the beginning of the Fall semester.

 - Advanced Placement Exam: a grade of 4 or 5 on both the micro and macro portions of the AP Exam.